btrettel/flt/to-do.md

 Priorities:

+- f90lint:
+    - Checks that all test subroutines are called in each test file.
+    - No programs in source, no modules in app or test.
+    - List longest subroutines
+- Setting environment variable `F90` or `FC` doesn't pick the compiler?
 - port.f90
     - Get all tests to pass on Windows.
     - Wrapper for `execute_command_line` that handles `./` on \*nix vs. nothing on Windows and file extension (nothing vs. `.exe`).